We’ve all been there.

 Did you know that 95% of shoppers read online reviews before making a purchase, with over 92% of B2B buyers more likely to purchase after reading a trusted review?

-Testimonials are an incredibly powerful way of convincing people to finally buy because they are an honest recommendation from people your visitors trust the most – other customers.
+Testimonials are an incredibly powerful way of convincing people to finally buy.
+They are an honest recommendation from people your visitors trust the most – other customers.
 This will be increasingly important in 2019 when more consumers than ever are set to validate their purchase decisions by using social media and real-time feedback from other consumers as their key resources.
 Here are four styles of testimonials, all strategic in moving your leads through the sales funnel.

 - Business written testimonials